 Since monitoring and assessments in Lithuania ceased in 2012, the current assessment only includes data from Lithuania until 2012.
 In Estonia, coastal fish monitoring is carried out at several locations, but the assessment has only been made for one location (Hiiumaa).
 In Poland, monitoring has been undertaken since 2014 but due to limitations in the assessment approach (requires time-series) no assessment is currently undertaken for Polish waters.
+In Denmark, no data is available to support the indicators.
 No update of data and approval of coastal indicators are available from Germany, hence an assessment of coastal fish in German waters is currently not included.